 As an entity, an LLC does not file a tax return or pay taxes.
 Rather, LLC members must complete IRS Form 1065 which specifies each member‘s share of the business to the IRS.

 If you need help with forming an LLC or determining your LLC's structure and strategies, you can post your legal need to UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.